-One 38-week randomized study in 179 people with generalized anxiety disorder (GAD) experienced a significantly greater reduction in symptoms after consuming chamomile extract (1,500 milligrams daily) compared to those who did not (
+One 38-week randomized study in 179 people with generalized anxiety disorder (GAD) experienced a significantly greater reduction in symptoms after consuming 1,500 milligrams of chamomile extract per day compared to those who did not (

-Another study found similar results, as those who consumed chamomile extract for 8 weeks saw reduced symptoms of depression and anxiety.
+Another older 2012 study found similar results, noting that those who consumed chamomile extract for 8 weeks experienced reduced symptoms of depression and anxiety.
 Though, the study’s low sample size could not provide enough statistical power to demonstrate cause-and-effect (

-One double-blind, randomized study in 80 patients with diabetes found daily supplementation of nano-curcumin (80 milligrams/day) — a smaller, more bioavailable form of curcumin — for 8 weeks resulted in significantly lower anxiety scores compared to a placebo (
+One double-blind, randomized study in 80 people with diabetes found daily supplementation of nano-curcumin — a smaller, more bioavailable form of curcumin — for 8 weeks resulted in significantly lower anxiety scores compared to a placebo (

-Another small randomized crossover study, consuming one gram of curcumin per day for 30 days was shown to significantly lower anxiety scores, compared to a placebo (
+In another small, randomized crossover study, consuming 1 gram of curcumin per day for 30 days was shown to significantly lower anxiety scores, compared to a placebo (

 Though promising, most studies observed the effects of curcumin supplementation rather than obtaining curcumin from turmeric.
 Therefore, more research in this area is needed.

-Incorporating some dark chocolate into your diet may also be helpful for easing anxiety.
+Incorporating some dark chocolate into your diet may also help ease anxiety.